To Conform or Not to Conform. I have struggled my entire life with self-esteem issues. …

-**This is something I wrote almost 5 yrs ago…..it still pertains and thought it was worth a repost.**
+**To Conform or Not to Conform Repost.
+This is something I wrote almost 5 yrs ago…..it still pertains and thought it was worth a repost.**

 In sixth grade, where there were hot guys, pegged jeans and jean jackets.
 It really didn’t matter what I did or said, I was never one to have friends, even back then.
 When I entered into sixth grade, I remember being put in the “stupid” class.
 I remember walking in line and having my peers stare at me and laugh.
 My mother ensured that I did not stay in there long, not sure what she said, but I was put back in the mainstream classes.

-I would put on the face to suit whomever I was in contact with.
+I would put on the face to suit whoever I was in contact with.
 If I was in school, I would put on the “I don’t care that I have no friends and cannot understand my homework” face.
 If I were at church, I would put on my “sanctified holier than thou face.”
 If I were at home, I put on the “sullen no one understands me” face.
 I had several faces that I would take on and off, depending on my situation.